-The Planning Officer will comment on any factual matters raised by any speaker during stages 42, 43 and 45.
+The Planning Officer will comment on any factual matters raised by any speaker.

 Councillors will then debate the application/ask questions of the planning officers in the usual way and reach a decision.

 After the debate a decision will be made by the committee, either by a formal vote or by way of consensus and the Chair will then announce the decision which has been made by the committee so that this decision may be formally minuted.